Andromeda - Integrated Calendar

 Users preferred the more spaced out work in progress page due to its easier readability and increased spacing between elements.

-This was unexpected since the original product design is crowded.
+This was unexpected because the original product design is crowded.

 Users mentioned not liking having to type out information, drop down menus would be beneficial.